 Master in Cognitive Psychology in Health Communication

-In Switzerland, the Master has been formally recognized by the Commission for the Study of Psychology at Swiss Universities (KPSYCH) and the Ticino Cantonal regulations.
-Therefore, the Master Degree grants access to the internship for clinical psychologists in the health sector and to the schools of psychotherapy.
+In Switzerland, the Master's degree has been formally recognized by the Commission for the Study of Psychology at Swiss Universities (KPSYCH) and the Ticino Cantonal regulations.
+Thus, the Master's degree provides access to internships for clinical psychologists in the health sector and to schools of psychotherapy.